What is a Bed Bug?

 What’s Up With the Increase in Infestations?

-Bed Bugs Becoming Stronger
+Becoming Stronger

-The bedbug’s increased resistance to pesticides, and the increased view of pesticides as dangerous and unnecessary, may also have played a part in their resurgence throughout the world.
+Their increased resistance to pesticides, and the increased view of pesticides as dangerous and unnecessary, may also have played a part in their resurgence throughout the world.

 By strengthening the bugs, the pesticides may have allowed them to populate more quickly and with less barriers.
 While further evidence is necessary to support this theory, many have argued that its likelihood is high.

-Current State of Bed Bug’s Growth?
+Current State of Growth?

 Construction of Homes

-Where Are Bed Bugs Prominent?
+Where Are They Prominent?

 Furthermore, the higher amounts and close proximities of beds and possible hosts provide a ripe feeding and breeding ground for the parasites.